 - A new column is created in the Output columns table.
 In the table:

 - Click on column names to rename.

 - Use the drop down to select the new data type.

 - Match: Append a column containing a number; 1 if the expression matched, 0 if it did not.

-- Match Status Field Name: Provide a name for the appended column.
+- Column name for match status: Provide a name for the appended column.

-- Error if not Matched: Select to throw an error if the expression and string do not match to end the workflow processing.
+- Error if not matched: This is not selected by default.
+Select if you want the system to stop processing and display an error when the expression and string do not match.